-I am currently DP, and have taught in the senior school as well as in the junior school.
+I am currently Deputy Principal (DP) and over the years have taught in both the senior school as well as in the junior school.
 Teaching is my passion, and I love my job.

-I am currently teaching in the year 5 and 6 class.
+I am currently teaching a year 4 and 5 class.
 I was fortunate to return, from teaching overseas seven years ago, to take up a teaching position here at Moanataiari School.
 There were three key things that attracted me to this school.

 Number one was the emphasis on promoting the school values of: Teaching and Learning (Ako), Caring (Manaakitanga), Connecting and Including (Whakawhanaungatanga), Respect (Whakaute), Grit and Determination (Manawaroa) and Doing our Best (Tino Pai Rawa).